Petit-Champlain & Old Quebec · Tourist guide

 Carrera Café in Petit-Champlain, Quebec

-Two access points from Upper Town, a location in the heart of the historic district.
+Two accesses from the Upper Town, a location in the heart of the historic district.

-Old Quebec Funicular (open all year, $3.50 one-way) or Breakneck Stairs (free, about a 5-minute walk).
-Both options offer breathtaking views of the St. Lawrence River.
+Old Quebec Funicular (open year-round, $3.50 one way) or Breakneck Staircase (free, about a 5-minute walk).
+Both options offer a breathtaking view of the Saint Lawrence River.

-Coffee, charcuterie board, cocktails, mulled wine: everything you need for a perfect break in the heart of Quebec City's most beautiful district.
+Coffee, platter, cocktail, mulled wine: everything you need for a perfect break in the heart of Quebec's most beautiful neighborhood.
 We're waiting for you.

 Discover the menu